-Note: The table presents a comprehensive assortment of statistical metrics with the objective of facilitating a thorough analysis of the data.
-Panel A of the table showcases the stock indices, namely the DMI, EMI, and FMI indices, expressed as a percentage.
+Note: The table presents a comprehensive range of statistical metrics with the objective of facilitating a thorough analysis of the data.
+Panel A of the table presents the stock indices, namely DMI, EMI, and FMI, expressed as percentages.
 Additionally, the MWI index represents the market index, also expressed as a percentage.
-Moving on to Panel B and Panel C, the variables GTAB-C, GTAB-Y, and GTH-C are trend variables and measured on a scale ranging from 0 to 100, capturing the magnitude of their respective trends.
-The financial variables include the SPGEI variable, expressed as a percentage, while DCPS is measured in billions.
-The inflation variable is calculated as a percentage, ASavings is calculated as a percentage, and FDInvest is measured in billions.
-Additionally, the COL-AI and PPI-AI variables are scored on a scale ranging from 0 to 100, and PopDensity is measured as the number of people per square kilometer of land area.
+Moving on to Panel B and Panel C, the variables GTAB-C, GTAB-Y, and GTH-C are trend variables measured on a scale ranging from 0 to 100 to capture the magnitudes of their respective trends.
+The financial variables include SPGEI variable expressed as a percentage and DCPS, measured in USD billions.
+Inflation and ASavings are calculated as percentages while FDInvest is measured in USD billions.
+Additionally, COL-AI and PPI-AI are scored on a scale ranging from 0 to 100, and PopDensity is measured as the number of people per square kilometer of land area.
 These measurements provide a comprehensive understanding of the respective variables in the analysis.

-The descriptive statistics in Panel A focus on the examination of stock indices through the application of the event study methodology.
-The findings indicate that the DMI index, which represents the developed market indices, exhibits higher average returns and volatility compared to the EMI and FMI indices, representing the emerging and frontier market indices, respectively.
-This suggests that the developed markets demonstrate higher profitability and potentially greater risk compared to their emerging and frontier market counterparts.
-In contrast, the analysis of market indices MWI reveals a significantly higher average return when compared to the stock indices.
+The descriptive statistics in Panel A of Table 2 focus on the examination of stock indices through the application of event study methodology.
+The findings indicate that the DMI index, representing the developed market indices, exhibits higher average returns and volatility compared to the EMI and FMI (emerging and frontier market) indices.
+This suggests that developed markets demonstrate higher profitability and potentially greater risk compared to their emerging and frontier market counterparts.
+In contrast, the market index (MWI) analysis reveals a significantly higher average return when compared to the stock indices.
 However, the standard deviation of the market indices falls in the middle range relative to that of the stock indices.
-This indicates that while the market indices offer potentially higher returns, they exhibit a moderate level of volatility when compared to the stock indices.
+This indicates that while market indices offer potentially higher returns, they exhibit a moderate level of volatility when compared to the stock indices.

-Panels B and C reveals significant disparities in financial variables between developed and emerging frontier countries.
+Panels B and C reveal significant disparities in financial variables between developed and emerging or frontier economies.
 Developed countries demonstrate superior performance in equity markets, with higher values for SPGEI.
 Moreover, they exhibit a more robust financial system, as reflected by significantly higher values of DCPS, indicating greater credit extension to the private sector.
-In addition, developed countries enjoy lower inflation rates, higher levels of adjusted net savings (ASavings), foreign direct investment (FDInvest), and purchasing power adjusted by average income (PPI-AI).
+In addition, developed countries enjoy lower inflation rates and higher levels of adjusted net savings (ASavings), foreign direct investment (FDInvest), and purchasing power adjusted by average income (PPI-AI).
 However, it is worth noting that developed countries also have a higher cost of living, as evidenced by the higher values of the cost of living adjusted by average income (COL-AI) variable.
-Furthermore, developed countries have a higher population density, signifying greater urbanization and regional development.
-These findings underscore the advantageous economic and financial conditions of developed countries compared to their emerging frontier counterparts.
+Furthermore, developed countries tend to have a higher population density, signifying greater urbanization and regional development.
+These findings underscore the advantageous economic and financial conditions of developed countries compared to their emerging and frontier counterparts.

-Analyzing the Impact of Announcements on Developed, Emerging, and Frontier Market Indices: a direct examination
+Analyzing the impact of announcements on developed, emerging, and frontier market indices: A direct examination

-This chapter presents the findings of the study, which aims to investigate the performance patterns of cumulative abnormal returns (CAAR) in relation to the announcement event within both developed and emerging frontier markets.
-The study sample consists of 442 announcements sourced from Airbnb’s website, with 301 declarations associated with developed countries and 141 declarations associated with emerging and frontier countries.
-To visually depict the CAAR patterns in both types of countries, Figure 1 showcases the observed changes from 20 days before the announcement to 20 days after it.
+This section presents the findings of the study’s investigation of the performance patterns of cumulative abnormal returns (CAAR) in relation to the announcement event within both developed and emerging or frontier markets.
+The study sample consists of 442 announcements sourced from Airbnb’s website, with 301 declarations associated with developed countries and 141 declarations associated with emerging and frontier economies.
+To depict the CAAR patterns in both types of countries visually, Figure 1 presents the observed changes from 20 days before the announcement to 20 days after it.
 This visual representation provides a comprehensive insight into the trends exhibited by cumulative abnormal returns, allowing for a visual examination of the performance patterns during the announcement event.